Generic Name: Risperidone Orally Disintegrating Tablets (ris PER i done)

 - Dizziness, sleepiness, and feeling less stable may happen with this medicine (risperidone orally disintegrating tablets).
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

 - If you have phenylketonuria (PKU), talk with your doctor.
 Some products have phenylalanine.

 - Low white blood cell counts have happened with drugs like this one.
 This may lead to a higher chance of infection.
 Rarely, infections have been deadly.
 Tell your doctor if you have ever had a low white blood cell count.
 Call your doctor right away if you have signs of infection like fever, chills, or sore throat.

 - Some people may get a severe muscle problem called tardive dyskinesia.
 This problem may lessen or go away after stopping this medicine (risperidone orally disintegrating tablets), but it may not go away.
 The risk is greater with diabetes and in older adults, especially older women.
 The risk is greater with longer use or higher doses, but it may also occur after short-term use with low doses.
 Call your doctor right away if you have trouble controlling body movements or problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.